lazysquirrellabs/blog/posts/coroutines_async_await.md

 date:   2023/09/29 16:53:12 +0200
 author: Matheus Amazonas
 categories: jekyll update
-description: Coroutines and async/await are two different strategies to implement asynchronous behavior in Unity.
-In this post, we introduce, contrast and discuss them.
+description: "Coroutines and async/await are two different strategies to implement asynchronous behavior in Unity.
+In this post, we introduce, contrast and discuss them."
 ---
 {::options parse_block_html="true" /}